 Below are a few things that I loved about the hotel and Park View Suite, as well as a few things that would have been nice.

-To find out more about the Sheraton Grand London Park Lane visit their website at www.sheratonparklane.com.
+To find out more about the Sheraton Grand London Park Lane and book then visit their website at www.sheratonparklane.com.

 Or if you prefer then also have a look on booking.com.